thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Values, Expressions, and Statements

-We've been using the words value and expression a lot.
-Let's take a second to discuss what they mean.
+So far, we've used the terms value and expression a bunch.
+Let's take a second to define what they mean.

-In JavaScript, individual pieces of data are referred to as **values**.
+In JavaScript, an individual piece of information is referred to as a **value**.

 ```javascript
 3